Spicy Sweet Potato Fries

 My regular readers know that I’m married to the world’s most picky man.
 When it comes to food, that is.
 And wives.
 He got a home run with his first choice for the latter!
 So I was basically shocked when we were at a dinner party and he slurped up a bowl of squash soup and even went for seconds.
 Maybe there was hope.

-- Roasted sweet potato fries won’t ever be as crisp as freshly deep fried potatoes, but they’re still terrific.
+- Roasted fries won’t ever be as crisp as freshly deep-fried potatoes, but they’re still terrific.
 First, you don’t want to crowd the baking sheet.

 - You might need a second baking sheet to give each fry enough space.